 When IT commits to rigorous but inclusive SaaS management, they’ll hear stories of productivity breakthroughs, plugged security gaps, uncovered savings, and better alignment.

-These should encourage IT – and be shared broadly to promote smarter software usage and partnership across IT, business users, and finance and operations.
+These should elevate IT collaboration – and be shared broadly to promote smarter software usage and partnership across IT, business users, and finance and operations.

 According to Grame Park, head of global security operations for eCommerce retailer The Hut Group, this also serves as a Shadow IT reminder: